Undergraduate Application Instructions

 - Complete and submit the Creative Challenge to the Spitzer School of Architecture via the secure link.

-- If you are transferring from another NAAB-accredited architectural program, you will need to submit an official college transcript and digital portfolio with your Creative Challenge.
+- If you are transferring from another NAAB-accredited architectural program, you will need to submit an official college transcript, any architectural related coursework syllabi, and digital portfolio with your Creative Challenge.
 The portfolio will allow our admissions team to place you in design studio.

 - Transfer students’ credits will be evaluated after they are accepted to the university.
 The department and university will not tell you which courses you will receive credit for before you apply or are accepted into the program.
 Prospective transfer students will not be advised on which courses to take at another institution while they await acceptance at the Spitzer School of Architecture.
 Curricula change frequently, each school is different, and course content varies widely.
 Therefore, advisement with a guarantee of transfer credit is impossible.
 In order to expedite the transfer evaluation process, transfer students who are accepted should be ready to provide copies of syllabi, course descriptions, and writing samples or coursework.
 The more information you can supply to our faculty/department coordinators, the better they will be able to evaluate the work you did at your previous institution(s) and determine if you will receive transfer credit.